yanntm/pnmcc-models-2021/README.md

 # pnmcc-models-2021

-Extracted models + *formulas* + oracles where available based on [MCC'2021](http://mcc.lip6.fr) competition.
+Extracted models + *formulas* + oracles where available based on [MCC'2021](http://mcc.lip6.fr) Model Checking Competition.

 This project automatically extracts and produces separate archives for each model of the competition, along with "oracle" files that describe the expected values as computed in "expected" by consensus among the competing tools in 2021.

 The files are distributed here : [Generated Page](https://yanntm.github.io/pnmcc-models-2021/index.html) as

 * a set of individual model instances and formulas, packaged as a tar.gz per instance.
-* a single archive [oracle.tgz](https://yanntm.github.io/pnmcc-models-2021/oracle.tar.gz) containing all non ambiguous property verdicts (no ? question mark in the raw results of MCC2021) and a set of *StateSpace* examination verdict files built from the results of 2021 gold medalist in the category Tedd.
-We now also build and provide  [poracle.tgz](https://yanntm.github.io/pnmcc-models-2021/poracle.tar.gz) a set of "partial" oracles that contain a question mark `?` for unknown answers that were asked in the contest.
+* a single archive [oracle.tgz](https://yanntm.github.io/pnmcc-models-2021/oracle.tar.gz) containing all consensus property verdicts and a set of *StateSpace* examination verdict files built from the results of 2021 gold medalist in the category Tedd.
+ Note the oracles may contain "partial" oracles that contain a question mark `?` for unknown answers that were asked in the contest.
  These `?` queries should be harder to solve, and we do not have a consensus/accepted answer in 2021.

 The intent is to use these files for development and regression testing of any competing tool.
 In particular, these files are used for regression and performance testing of [ITS-Tools](http://ddd.lip6.fr), see this [companion GitHub project](https://github.com/yanntm/pnmcc-tests) that uses these files to run tests.

 ## Content of oracle files